lloydmeta/frunk/README.md

 ## Todo

-It makes sense to start by implementing things that are useful even for idiomatic Rust usage (efficient, and safe).
-The following might be nice to have:

-1. Validation (See cats)
+### Stabilise interface, general cleanup

+Before a 1.0 release, would be best to revisit the design of the interfaces and do some general code (and test cleanup).

+### Benchmmarks

+Benchmarks would be nice but they're an unstable feature, so perhaps in a different branch ?

+### Not yet implemented

-These are not implemented at all, nor do I know for sure if they are possible given that Rust has no support for Higher Kinded Types.
-In addition, Rustaceans are used to calling `iter()` on collections to get a lazy view, manipulating their lists, and then doing a `collect()` at the end to keep things efficient.
-The use of these following structures maybe limited in that context.
+Given that Rust has no support for Higher Kinded Types, I'm not sure if these are even possible to implement.
+In addition, Rustaceans are used to calling `iter()` on collections to get a lazy view, manipulating their elements with `map` or `and_then`, and then doing a `collect()` at the end to keep things efficient.
+The usefulness of these following structures maybe limited in that context.

 0. `Functor`
 1. `Monad`
 2. `Apply`
 3. `Applicative`

-`Show`, `Monoid`, `HList`, and `Semigroup` are at least partially (mostly?) implemented.

-Benchmarks would be nice but they're an unstable feature, so perhaps in a different branch.

 ## Contributing